smdsbz/smdsbz.github.io/_posts/2021-7-22-ceph-persisten-memory.md

     * NVMe (DDIO) ensures polling only checks host memory (cache)
 * asynchronous
     * runtimes (_reactors_) are pinned to specific CPU cores

+        > If a request were not initially polled by the corresponding CPU /
+        > thread of the bounded NVMe queue pair (aka the _owning thread_), it is
+        > preferred that the request is forwarded to the correct thread via
+        >message passing mechenism, as opposed to introduce locking.

     * coroutines (_`spdk_thread`s_) are scheduled by SPDK or a user-specified runtime (_environment_), instead of the operating system